 2. What is Blockchain and Why is it Needed?

 Think of a blockchain as a way to digitally store information with no way to fake or alter the data.
-Proponents of the blockchain call it, “a trustworthy system in a trustless world” because by removing the third party middleman; safer, faster, and cheaper transactions can occur.
+Proponents of the blockchain call it, “a trustworthy system in a trustless world” because by removing the third-party middleman; safer, faster, and cheaper transactions can occur.
 The blockchain is basically an immutable public database.
-Blockchain’s conceptual framework and the underlying code is useful for a variety of financial processes because of the potential it has to give companies a secure, digital alternative to banking processes that are typically bureaucratic, time-consuming, paper-heavy, and expensive.
+Blockchain’s conceptual framework and the underlying code are useful for a variety of financial processes because of the potential it has to give companies a secure, digital alternative to banking processes that are typically bureaucratic, time-consuming, paper-heavy, and expensive.

 How do Bitcoin and Cryptocurrencies Use Blockchain?

 Information held on a blockchain exists as a shared and continually reconciled database.
 This is a way of using the network that has obvious benefits.
 The blockchain database isn’t stored in any single location, meaning the records it keeps are truly public and easily verifiable.
 No centralized version of this information exists for a hacker to corrupt.
 Hosted by millions of computers simultaneously, its data is accessible to anyone on the internet.
 The Blockchain ledger contains every transaction ever processed, allowing a user’s computer to verify the validity of each transaction.
 The authenticity of each transaction is protected by digital signatures corresponding to the sending addresses, allowing all users to have full control over sending Cryptocurrency from their own Cryptocurrency addresses.